 We’ve compiled a list of 10 web design best practices you should implement for greater business success.

 10 Web Design Best Practices for Your Business

 Website design that lacks consistent branding is stressful and confusing.
 There are quite a few brand websites out there that are a bit all over the place.
 It’s difficult to tell what their brand colors are, what their logo looks like, how they are positioning themselves or even what services they offer.

 A best practice in B2C and B2B website design is to keep the branding consistent throughout the entire site.
 Only use the predetermined brand colors, logos, and verbiage on every page of the website.
 This applies to images, iconography, typography, and videos as well.
 A brand’s story should be evident and supported in every part of the design.

 2. Create Strong CTAs

-Two main goals of a website is to attract a large target market and to tell the customer what you offer.
+The two main goals of a website are to attract a large target market and to tell the customer what you offer.
 The final goal should always be to entice the visitor to complete an action – whether it is to sign up for a newsletter, download a case study, or set up a consultation.
 Strong calls to action are essential to converting website visitors into leads or new clients.

 3. Fast Loading Time

 A single second of added page load speed can cause sales to drop by up to 27%.
 In 2013, the average size of websites grew 32%.
 Websites are getting bigger, and today’s research suggests that the sweet spot number for load times might be inching closer to two seconds as opposed to the current three seconds.
 According to recent studies, 47% of visitors expect a website to load in less than 2 seconds, and 40% of visitors will leave the website if the loading process takes more than 3 seconds.
 What can companies do to keep page loading times minimal?

 Here are some web design best practices our experts at LYFE Marketing implement for cutting your load times: